djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 ## Installing the CLI tools

 CLI stands for command line interface.
-CLI tools are the ones that do not have a GUI, instead running directly inside a terminal or command prompt.
+CLI tools are the ones that do not have a GUI, instead running directly inside a terminal.
-Occam has two, namely a package manager and called `open`; and a verifier called simply `verify`.
+Occam has two, namely a package manager called `open`; and a verifier called simply `verify`.
 Installing them both is done by way of `npm` and is easy enough, although there are caveats.

 The first caveat is that if you are using a unixy operating system, and this includes MacOS, then you will probably need to prepend `sudo` to the installation commands.